• Skip to primary navigation

 What Is Paccheri?

-Paccheri di Gragnano (sometimes called schiaffoni pasta or Gragnano paccheri) is a large Neapolitan tube-shaped pasta from the Campania region of Italy.
-More specifically paccheri originates from Gragnano, Italy (hence the name).
+More specifically, paccheri originates from Gragnano, Italy (hence the name).
 Paccheri is made from hard (durum) wheat semolina flour and comes in different formats: smooth paccheri ('paccheri liscio' or 'paccheri lisci' in Italian) or paccheri with ridges ('paccheri rigati' or 'paccheri rigate' or 'paccheri millirighe').
 And a single tube of paccheri is simply called 'pacchero'.

 The name (or paccheri meaning) is derived from the Neapolitan slang for the word 'slap' (schiaffoni).
-Some say it's from the sound this wide flat pasta makes when it flaps around in the sauce.
-Others say it comes from the original pasta factory workers who would steal portions of the pasta and when caught by the factory owner, he'd give them a disapproving slap.
+Some say it's from the sound this wide, flat pasta makes when it flaps around in the sauce.

-When cooked, paccheri becomes truly toothsome (or as my brother-in-law says, "meaty") and somewhat flat, trapping sauce and ingredients inside its wide inner tube making for delicious bite after bite.
+When cooked, paccheri becomes truly toothsome (or as my brother-in-law says, "meaty") and somewhat flat, trapping sauce and ingredients inside its wide inner tube, making for delicious bite after bite.

 Pasta bowl filled with easy paccheri pasta with shrimp and zucchini in white wine tomato sauce.

-Best Sauces For Paccheri
+Best Sauces For Paccheri Pasta

 Paccheri is versatile and pairs extremely well with everything from slow-cooked Bolognese sauce to lighter seafood sauces.
 It's most often eaten with a seafood sauce along the coastal regions of Italy, but can just as easily hold up to a slow-cooked Neapolitan ragù (paccheri Bolognese is one of our favorite ways to eat it or paccheri amatriciana if you like a spicier sauce).